FAIRDataPipeline/RSECon22/README.md

 The only prerequisite is an installation of Docker, which is available free from [docker.com](https://www.docker.com/).

 ## Running the Docker Container
-The docker container is available on the GitHub package registry and can be pulled using the following command(s):
+The docker container is available on the GitHub Package Registry and can be pulled using the following command(s):

 ### AMD64
 ```